Mashpy/rails-7-docker-template-with-postgresql/README.md

 ## Ruby on Rails 7 docker template with postgresql

-1. First clone the project
+1. Download the project first or git clone.

 ```
  git clone https://github.com/Mashpy/rails-7-docker-template-with-postgresql.git
 ```
+If you clone you have to change your repo name later from .git/config file

 2. Rename the project name as your wish